-Fiaure 16 Offshore Seismic line
+Figure 16 Offshore Seismic line

-V. TERMS AND CONDITIONS FOR APPLICATION UNDER P.S.C.
+TERMS AND CONDITIONS FOR APPLICATION UNDER P.S.C.

-The Ministry Energy and Industry through the National Agency of Natural Resources (AKBN) has declared free onshore and offshore areas open for petroleum operation and invites applications for Production Sharing Agreements.
+The Ministry of Infrastructure and Energy through the National Agency of Natural Resources (AKBN) declare free onshore and offshore areas open for petroleum operation and invites applications for Production Sharing Agreements.

-In accordance with the "Petroleum Law", No. 7746, date 28.07.1993, which authorizes the Ministry to enter into a Petroleum Agreement with foreign and local companies, in order to invest for petroleum exploration and production in territory of Albania, the Ministry Energy and Industry offers free areas for exploration.
+In accordance with the "Petroleum Law", No. 7746, date 28.07.1993, as amended, which authorizes the Ministry to enter into a Petroleum Agreement with foreign and local companies, in order to invest for petroleum exploration and production in territory of Albania, the Ministry of Infrastructure and Energy offers free areas for exploration.

-V.1 SPECIFIC TERMS AND CONDITIONS
+SPECIFIC TERMS AND CONDITIONS